Automated-Program-Repair-in-Expertiza/Automated-Program-Repair/README.md

 After checking all 17 exception errors, I found most of them can be reproduced easily.
 However, others are obscure.
 Fortunately, Expertiza logs the actions of all users and I can reproduce the rest of exception errors according to the log file.
 What is more, Airbrake records the backtrace information for each exception error.
 In this way, it will be easy for me to do fault localization.

+#### Test case creation and developer patch generation
+##### Details of selected runtime exception errors
-Below are details of each exception error, including airbrake group id, occurrences, error message and test cases I wrote:
+Below are details of each exception error, including airbrake group id, occurrences, error message and test cases I wrote (if you click each airbrake group id, it will redirect to the corresponding branch including developer patch and test case):

 | Airbrake Group Id   | Occurrences | Error Message                                                   | Test Cases                     |
 |---------------------|-------------|-----------------------------------------------------------------|--------------------------------|